5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

  But, now with this attack method you got yourself a killchain and a problem a whole lot bigger and more complicated problem to solve for, but totally doable with the right tooling and educational awareness, over time.
  That's the importance of fundamentals, the ability to find, educate and enforce on the basics, like namespace conventions.

-#### detections when namespaces are definitely being ignored or violated
+#### Solution 1: detections when namespaces are definitely being ignored or violated

  Detection of circumstances where an attacker might be in the process of triggering a dependency confusion attack can be found with tools and [research kindly released by Schibsted](https://github.com/schibsted/artishock).
 This helps you map your internal packages vs external packages, regardless of the namespace, so that the correct exclude patterns can be set in the repository manager or alternatively they can be claimed by your team.